akdev93/filevault/README.md

 vault>

 ```
 *Please make sure you store the key generated in a secure location.
-Please do not store it in the vault itself or even on the same device as the vault*
+Please do not store it in the vault itself or even on the same device as the vault.* The vault once created is not open.
+You will need to explicitly open the vault once it is created to start using it.

-### Openning a Vault
+### Opening a Vault

 Use the `open` command to open a vault.
 The commands needs the path to the vault and the key used to decrypt the vault's database.
 The example below opens a vault that is located in `vaults/tmp8` using the key in the file `key8`